Plan new systems before they are built. Map existing code after it ships.One portable structure for review, migration, audits, and governed change.

 The Architecture

-BRIK64 introduces the Logic Blueprint—a declarative, syntax-free representation of scoped computation (PCD circuits) that you can inspect before emitting or reviewing target code.
+BRIK64 introduces the Logic Blueprint—a declarative representation of scoped computation that teams can inspect before reviewing target code.

 Review components, interfaces, and variables as a clean schematic, isolated from generated syntax noise.